 The Ditch Creek trail is a hidden gem, rising into a wilderness valley of the Gros Ventre, with the meandering Ditch Creek to follow.
 Easy skiing thanks to a wide forest service road and gradual elevation rise across gentle rolling terrain.
 Snowmobile tracks may provide a packed surface for the first mile (as access a few homes along the route).
 Beyond this, there may be snowmobile tracks, or at times skier or no tracks.

-Early season (before Dec 15th), bring bear spray.
+Early season (before Dec 15th) and late season (after March 1st), bring bear spray.
 The US Forest and Grand Teton National Park hunting seasons run into early Dec., so may attract bears to the remains of the hunt, in near by wilderness areas.
+Ditch Creek has frequent grizzly sightings, so visit in a small group , with bear spray, be alert, don't hesitate to turn around.